The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Abstract

 \section{Abstract}

 Identifying the symmetry properties of quantum states is a central theme in quantum information theory and quantum many-body physics.
 In this work, we investigate quantum learning problems in which the goal is to identify a hidden symmetry of an unknown quantum state.
-Building on the recent formulation of the state hidden subgroup problem (StateHSP), we focus on abelian groups and develop a quantum algorithmic approach to efficiently learn any hidden symmetry subgroup in this case.
+Building on the recent formulation of the state hidden subgroup problem (StateHSP), we focus on abelian groups and develop an efficient quantum algorithm that learns any hidden symmetry subgroup using a generalized form of Fourier sampling.
 We showcase the versatility of the approach in three concrete applications: These are learning (i) qubit and qudit stabilizer groups, (ii) cuts along which a state is unentangled, and (iii) hidden translation symmetries.
-Taken together, our results underscore the potential of the StateHSP framework as a foundation for broader symmetry-based quantum learning tasks.
+Through these applications, we reveal that well-known quantum learning primitives, such as Bell sampling and Bell difference sampling, are, in fact, special cases of Fourier sampling.
+Our results highlight the broad potential of the StateHSP framework for symmetry-based quantum learning tasks and provide protocols that are easier to implement on near-term quantum devices.